 The development of this "Metadata Integration Manual for WUR SharePoint" is the culmination of a year-long project led by the Wageningen Data Compliance Centre (WDCC).
 We extend our deepest gratitude to the WDCC team for their vision, expertise, and unwavering commitment to enhancing data management practices across Wageningen University & Research.

-Special thanks go to the data management specialists at WECR and researchers who contributed their insights during the stocktaking phase of the project.
+Special thanks go to the data management specialists at WEcR and researchers who contributed their insights during the stocktaking phase of the project.
 Your collaborative efforts have been instrumental in shaping a manual that is both practical and aligned with international metadata standards.

 A heartfelt thank you to all WUR staff members who participated in stocktaking interviews programs, provided feedback, and helped refine the manual.
 Your engagement and constructive input have significantly enhanced the usability and relevance of this guide.